-THIS TEA IS SOLD OUT.
+THIS YEAR'S SHINCHA IS SOLD OUT.

 The Emperor of Japan has summoned the wise tea master Lao Cha to come to his palace and treat the Emperor and his court with the most exquisite tea in Japan.
 Lao Cha did not disappoint.

 – Hey, Tea Master, what is this amazing tea that you have treated us to?!

 – It is Shincha, your Majesty.

 – How come it is so tender and yet so sweet, so full of taste?!
 On this hot summer day, it feels like Spring again!
 All because of this tea!